Fusion-equivariant stability conditions and Morita duality

 \section{Abstract}

 Given a triangulated category $\cD$ with an action of a fusion category $\cC$, we study the moduli space $\Stab_{\cC}(\cD)$ of fusion-equivariant Bridgeland stability conditions on $\cD$.
 The main theorem is that the fusion-equivariant stability conditions form a closed, complex submanifold of the moduli space of stability conditions on $\cD$.
-As an application of this framework, we generalise a result of Macr\`{i}--Mehrotra--Stellari by establishing a homeomorphism between the space of $G$-invariant stability conditions on $\cD$ and the space of $\rep(G)$-equivariant stability conditions on the equivariant category $\cD^G$.
+As an application of this framework to finite group actions on categories, we generalise a result of Macr\`{i}--Mehrotra--Stellari by establishing a biholomorphism between the space of $G$-invariant stability conditions on $\cD$ and the space of $\rep(G)$-equivariant stability conditions on the equivariant category $\cD^G$.
 We also describe applications to the study of stability conditions associated to McKay quivers and to geometric stability conditions on free quotients of smooth projective varieties.